MaxLaurieHutchinson/First_blazor_Azure_site/README.md

 # First_blazor_Azure_site
-My first Blazor Welcome world site applied to an azure app service
+My first Blazor Welcome world site applied to an azure app service.

+This is a very basic New World sample type app.I created and used to learn about Azure App Services.

 # Version